 Combining Maia’s personal story with a distillation of more than 25 years of science and research, Unbroken Brain provides a paradigm-shifting approach to thinking about addiction.

-Unbroken Brain will be released in paperback on May 9, 2017.
+Unbroken Brain was released in paperback on May 9, 2017.